feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **TIMELINE ACCURACY**

 Verify the exact sequence of all departures, resignations, and events in Step 2.
-State the verified sequence correctly every time it appears in the script.
+State the verified sequence correctly every time it appears.
 Never reverse or conflate a sequence that has been verified.

 **DIRECT QUOTES**